Authenticated Pages

 Domain matching

-Auth profiles are domain-bound.
-A profile for app.example.com can be used for that host and matching subdomain rules, but it cannot be used for an unrelated domain.
+Auth profiles are matched by domain.
+A profile for app.example.com can be used for that host and compatible subpaths.
+Keep separate profiles for production, staging, and local tunnel domains.

 Refresh a profile

-Refresh when cookies expire, a login flow changes, or you rotate credentials.
+Refresh when cookies expire, the login flow changes, or the profile starts failing tests.

 API management